 Partners are organizations that help us get the word out.
 Sponsors additionally contribute financially to our efforts.
-These are our valued sponsors and partners since 2014.
+These are our valued sponsors and partners who have supported our work during one or more years since 2014.

 The 11th Hour Project, a program of The Schmidt Family Foundation, promotes a fuller understanding of the impact of human activity within the web of interdependent living systems.
 We connect organizations with good information on how to develop a more responsible relationship with the world’s water, energy, and food resources.